 Sometimes smaller is better!
 This new subcompact SUV is squarely geared toward young families and active singles and it works!
 The small size of the Chevy Trax 2015 also makes it perfect for city and urban use where street parking is at a premium and traffic makes a larger SUV a hassle.
 Here is my 2015 Chevy Trax review.

-3 – SPACE – The Trax is pretty darn comfortable for as many as four adults due to its well thought-out interior and relatively high roof line.
-But it also offers respectable performance when it comes to hauling cargo – one of the key features of any sport ute.
-A split-folding rear seat allows the Trax to take in up to 48 cubic feet of gear, which is good considering its tiny wheelbase.
-With a full load of friends and family along for the ride, the Chevrolet SUV still delivers 18.7 cubic feet of room between the seat back and the tailgate – a little larger than the trunk of an average full-size sedan- a great family car!
+The Trax is pretty darn comfortable for as many as four adults due to its well thought-out interior and relatively high roof line.
+In addition, it offers respectable performance when it comes to hauling cargo.
+A split-folding rear seat allows the Trax to take in up to 48 cubic feet of gear, which is very good considering its tiny wheelbase.
+With a full load of friends and family along for the ride, the Chevrolet SUV still delivers 18.7 cubic feet of room between the seat back and the tailgate.
+That is a little larger than the trunk of an average full-size sedan- a great family car!

-4 – STYLE – Built on the same platform as the Buick Encore, the Trax is small but sleek.
+Built on the same platform as the Buick Encore, the Trax is small but sleek.
 It is obviously designed to give some Subaru’s a run for their money.
-I had more than one person stop me on the street and ask what this Trax was and I don’t mind admitting that I liked how it looked in person.
+I had more than one person stop me on the street and ask what this Trax was.
+I don’t mind admitting that I liked how it looked in person.

-5 – FEATURES – The 2015 Chevrolet Trax might not be a luxury car, but it’s got more than its fair share of high end features available for those buyers who want to spend a little more cash.
+The 2015 Chevrolet Trax might not be a luxury car, but it’s got more than its fair share of high end features available for those buyers who want to spend a little more cash.
 One of the best add on options is the Chevrolet MyLink touchscreen interface – a system that connects mobile phones to the SUV in order to facilitate the streaming of music as well access to hands-free phone calls and built-in Internet-enabled apps like Pandora radio.
-The Trax can also be ordered with a 4G LTE mobile hot spot that will take care of the Internet connectivity for you and allow you to enjoy these streaming and data-enabled services without the need to link another device.
+The Trax can also be ordered with a 4G LTE mobile hot spot.
+That will take care of the Internet connectivity for you and allow you to enjoy these streaming and data-enabled services without the need to link another device.

-6 – SAFETY – The 2015 Chevrolet Trax might be tiny, but that doesn’t mean it’s any less safe that other SUV on the road.
-It comes standard with dual forward airbags, a knee airbag for each front passenger, seat-mounted side impact airbags for the first two positions, side curtain airbags that run the full length of the vehicle’s passenger compartment, and an additional set of seat-mounted side impact airbags at the rear.
-The Trax also features electronic stability control and traction control as well as the OnStar system, which can automatically notify first responders of the vehicle’s location in the event of a serious accident.
+The 2015 Chevrolet Trax might be a small SUV, but it comes standard with plenty of airbags for safety.
+It has dual forward airbags, a knee airbag for each front passenger, seat-mounted side impact airbags for the first two positions, side curtain airbags that run the full length of the vehicle’s passenger compartment, and an additional set of seat-mounted side impact airbags at the rear.
+The Trax also features electronic stability control and traction control.
+In addition, it has the OnStar system, which can automatically notify first responders of the vehicle’s location in the event of a serious accident.

 My 2015 Chevy Trax review vehicle had the “LT Plus Package” which included a power drivers seat, leather trim sections, and parking assist.
 The sticker price came in at $23,815.
 Learn more at www.chevrolet.com/trax-small-suv